 procs_priv: contains stored functions and stored procedures privileges

-MySQL makes use of those tables to control the privileges in MySQL database server.
-Understanding those table is very important before you can implement your own flexible access control system.
+MySQL makes use of these tables to control the privileges of MySQL database server.
+Understanding these tables is very important before you can implement your own flexible access control system.

 In this tutorial, you have learned how the MySQL access control system works and explored the grant tables in MySQL.